-The main work carried out during the last quarter aimed at rehabilitating the steel towers and reinforcing the steel structure on the Montreal side.
-This work takes place in an urban environment with residences and municipal streets nearby.
-The conjunction of these different realities makes the project all the more complex as traffic lanes on the bridge must be closed during certain critical works requiring the decrease of the loads on the structure.
+JCCBI has completed the rehabilitation of the steel towers and the reinforcement of the steel structure on the Montreal side.
+This work was carried out in an urban environment with residences and municipal streets nearby.
+The conjunction of these different realities made the project all the more complex as traffic lanes on the bridge had to be closed during certain critical works requiring the decrease of the loads on the structure.
 Usually, this type of work is carried out at night so as not to impede traffic.
 However, given the proximity of residences, the noise generated by the work on steel, including the removal of rivets and bolting, limits the available work time slots.
-The issues of this highly complex construction project require a lot of coordination and important measures to minimize the noise impacts.
+The issues of this highly complex construction project required a lot of coordination and important measures to minimize the noise impacts.